 This web page describes the seventh leg of the third 1997 sailing trip with S/Y Thetis in the Aegean and Eastern Mediterranean.
 It covers the solo sail from the anchorage of Kouremenos in East Crete to Souda in NW Crete.
 The sail was interrupted by a few land excursion to points of interest.
-I visited Sitia, the Toplou Monastery, the Hohlakies Gorge, the Minoan site of Zakros, the Zakros Gorge, the ex leper colony in the Spinalonga Island, Iraklio, Rethymno, Hania, the famous Samaria Gorge, Agia Roumeli, and Hora Sphakion.
+I visited Sitia, the Toplou Monastery, the Hohlakies Gorge, the Minoan site of Zakros, the Zakros Gorge, the ex leper colony in the Spinalonga Island, the harbors of: Iraklio, Rethymno, Hania, the famous Samaria Gorge, Agia Roumeli, and Hora Sphakion.
 The web page is illustrated with photographs, also included are historical and geographical descriptions of the places visited as well as several links to other related web sites.
 For more details on Crete see the World Cruising Wiki.

 Monday September 22, 1997 Day 46

 I slept surprisingly late (until 7:45) considering that I went to bed at 9:30; I must have been really tired.
 I did nothing until 10:00 when I started considering whether to go to Sitia or not.
 The wind here was somewhat down and the sea looked calm, but the weather forecast called for a gale and the wind did howl all night.
 I decided not to move but to stay where I was and see how things develop, as I did not relish another wet beat against the wind and waves.
 Also it was too cold to sit in the cockpit despite the sunshine.

 Now that the plug polarity problem had been solved, the DC to AC adapter was usable again, and I was able to operate the PowerBook computer and update a number of data files.
 This killed some time and allowed the day to get warmer.